dng24/intl-iot/model/model_details.md

 - `frame_len` - The number of bytes in the frame.
 - `ip_src` - The source IP address.
 - `ip_dst` - The destination IP address.
-- `host` - The hostname of the destination IP address, if one exists.
+- `host` - The host name of the destination IP address, if one exists.

 ### src/3_9_get_features.py

 #### Usage

-This script is the third and ninth steps of the model pipeline, the third step of the data preprocessing phase, and the fourth step of the prediction phase.
+This script is the third and ninth steps of the tagged pipeline, the third step of the data preprocessing phase, and the fourth step of the prediction phase of the tagged pipeline.
+It is also the third step of the idle pipeline.
 The script uses the decoded pcap data output from `s2_7_decoded_raw.py` to perform data analysis to get features.

 Usage: `python3 s3_9_get_features.py in_dec_dir out_features_dir [num_proc]`